datanymizer/datanymizer/docs/config.md

       - public.users
 ```

-For skipping schema and data from other tables.
+For skipping schema and data from other tables:

 ```yaml
 filter: